burmistrov-tech/blog/_posts/2022/may/2022-05-15-unpacking-from-listitem.md

 ---
 layout: post
-title: "The best way to access SP ListItem"
+title: "How to Handle ListItem Properties?"
-date: 2022-05-04
+date: 2022-05-15
 tags: |
-  oop
   csharp
+  sharepoint
 ---

 During my work with the SharePoint client library, I have encountered many different approaches to working with it.
 We can consider SharePoint as a niche technology, in some ways already obsolete.
 But unfortunately, after many years of using this library have not had time to develop good approaches to use, with clear examples and good documentation.
 With this article, I want to run a series of articles about working with _Microsoft.SharePoint.Client_ library.